awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 * Windows Server 2012 R2
 * Windows 10 for Business

+For more information about how to install PowerShell Core on computers that do not run Windows, see `Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.
+For more information about how to install PowerShell Core on computers that run Windows 8.1 or Windows 10, see `Package installation instructions (Windows)
+<https://github.com/PowerShell/PowerShell/blob/master/docs/installation/windows.md>`_, also in the GitHub repository for PowerShell.

-After you have PowerShell 5.1 installed, you can find the AWS Tools for PowerShell Core on Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell.NetCore>`_ website.
+After you have PowerShell Core installed, you can find the AWS Tools for PowerShell Core on Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell.NetCore>`_ website.
 The simplest way to install the Tools for PowerShell Core is by running the :code:`Install-Package` cmdlet.